Promoting service within our community

 For Saxon Service:

-Mrs. Shomaker, @email, is Activity Contact for all Saxon Service opportunities.
+Ms. Julie Zimmerman Hohl, [email protected], is our activity contact for all Saxon Service opportunities.
 Please include the date of the service, the activity you participated with, and the amount of time.

 For Opportunities not related to Saxon Service:

-Be sure to include: the contact information of the person who verified the hour through the x2VOL system or upload an email showing the verification the date of service and amount of time; and check the oath statement verifying the accuracy of the information.
-Submit to Mrs. Shomaker at @email.
+- Be sure to include: the contact information of the person who verified the hour through the x2VOL system or upload an email showing the verification, the date of service, and amount of time; and check the oath statement verifying the accuracy of the information.
+Submit to Ms. Karen Burke at [email protected].

-For 2019 - 2020, Saxon Service is the last Wednesday of the month.
-All activities are located in the LHS cafeteria.
+All Saxon Service activities are located in the LHS cafeteria during Langley Links.
 Students earn one hour of service learning at Saxon Service.
-NEW THIS YEAR-Students must obtain a pass to attend Saxon Service at http://bit.ly/Saxon_Service.
+Students must obtain a pass to attend Saxon Service at http://bit.ly/Saxon_Service.
 Once you have participated, you will need to request verification for your hour.
 It is your responsibility to request verification for your hours.
 Please see below for instructions on how to add hours.
 Check the Langley Calendar for Saxon Service dates.

 Saxon Service activities include (but are not limited to):